serverless-examples/express-to-aws-lambda/README.md

 ## What is this?
 This repo provides examples of [AWS Lambda](https://aws.amazon.com/lambda/) apps using the [Serverless Framework](https://github.com/serverless/serverless).
 It contains basic Nodejs apps that use Express framework and the equivalent app on [AWS Lambda](https://aws.amazon.com/lambda/) using the [Serverless Framework](https://github.com/serverless/serverless).

+### In this branch
+This branch looks at Request Template in the [Serverless Framework](https://github.com/serverless/serverless).
+Please read the associated [blog post](https://medium.com/@johncmckim/express-to-aws-lambda-part-2-f5183389a3ec) for an explanation.

 ## Why
 AWS Lambda and other compute services (Google Cloud Functions, Azure Functions, ect), are playing an increasingly more important role in Application Architecture.